Analysis of Popper's Experiment and its Realization: The Real Popper's Test

 \section{The Real Popper's Test}

 The discussion in the preceding section implies that making the the correlation of the two entangled particles better, doesn't throw any new light on the issue.
 However there is a way in which Popper's test can be implemented.
 Popper states:\cite{popper} \begin{quote} ``if the Copenhagen interpretation is correct, then any increase in the precision in the measurement of our {\em mere knowledge} of the particles going through slit B should increase their scatter.'' \end{quote} This view just says that if the (indirect) localization of particle 2 is made more precise, the momentum spread should show an increase.
 This could have easily been done in Kim and Shih's experiment by gradually narrowing slit A, and observing the corresponding diffraction pattern.
-This point has also been made by Bramon and Escribano \cite{bramon}.